Kaoly Asano (Taiko)

 In 1991, Kaoly Asano started as a taiko player and instructor at Baren-Taiko in Asakusa, Tokyo, Japan.
 In 1997, she formed the group GOCOO – Tokyo Tribal Groove Orchestra, and continues as a leader, songwriter, and performer, forming a new world fusion style of the taiko.

 She established the TAWOO Taiko dojo in 1997, teaching, holding workshops and performing at various events, including kindergarten schools and universities.
-She opened dojos in Hokkaido, Yokohama, Chiba, Ise, Nagano, Hamburg, Shanghai, and Brazil, teaching the taiko both in and outside Japan.
+She opened sister dojos in Hokkaido, Yokohama, Chiba, Ise, Nagano, Hamburg, Shanghai, and Brazil, teaching the taiko both in and outside Japan.
 Every year, since 1997, she has produced a festival, the TAWOO Rhythm, for taiko artists, alongside members of the GOCOO, TAWOO Taiko Dojo, and members of the sister dojos.

 Her compositions were used in the soundtrack of the films Matrix Reloaded and Matrix Revolutions.
 She has also performed in Europe and Latin America, in addition to Australia and other countries, and in shows of various genres and major festivals, including the WOMAD, in the United Kingdom, the SZIGET, in Hungary, the Montreux Jazz Festival, in Switzerland, and the BOOM Festival, in Portugal.